edwingeng/deque/v2/README.md

     Range iterates all the values in dq.

 func (dq *Deque[T]) Peek(idx int) T
     Peek returns the value at idx.
+It panics if idx is out of range.

 func (dq *Deque[T]) Replace(idx int, v T)
     Replace replaces the value at idx.
+It panics if idx is out of range.

 func (dq *Deque[T]) Dump() []T
     Dump returns all the values in dq.